HomagGroup/HOMAG-Connect/Applications/MaterialAssist/Samples/Statistics/Excel/Templates/Readme.md

 We have developed templates that can be used as a basis for creating your own customized reports.

-Please check the [Excel documentation](../../../../Documentation/Tools/Excel/Readme.md) for more information about how to use them.
+Please check the [Analyze data with Excel](../../../../../../Documentation/Tools/Excel/Readme.md) page for more information about how to use them.

 ## Templates